RomanCLV/DUAV2023/sources/rtCam/python/README.md

 # Option details

 `dd`: display duration - Display the process' duration to compute a frame.
-`d`:  display - Enable all optional windows: Previous frame, Current frame, Mask, Result.
+`dw`: display windows - Enable all optional windows: Previous frame, Current frame, Mask, Result.
 Result is displayed by default.
 `db`: debug - Enable display duration option and display option.
 Also enable some logs (all area detected) and pause while running (between every frame)
 `i`: image - Requires two images.
 `v`: video - Requires one video.
+`sd`: save detection - save detected objects into a video file `srwd`: save result without detection - save the resulting frames without the rectangle of detection into a video file `sr`: save result - save the resulting frames into a video file `sm`: save mask - save the mask frames into a video file

 If you select `i` option, the algorithm uses the given images.
 Same with the `v` option, but with video.
 If none of them is specified, the Camera (device 0) is used.